neilotoole/sq-web/content/en/docs/query/index.md

 and executes the query against that database.

 {{< alert icon="👉" >}}
-Because it's all SQL behind the scenes, you can always bypass `sq`'s query language and execute database-native SQL queries using the [`sq sql`](/docs/cmd/sql) command.
+Because it's all SQL at the backend, you can always bypass `sq`'s query language and execute database-native SQL queries using the [`sq sql`](/docs/cmd/sql) command.
 {{< /alert >}}